openfga/java-sdk/docs/OpenFgaApi.md

 ## readAuthorizationModels

-> ReadAuthorizationModelsResponse readAuthorizationModels(storeId, pageSize, continuationToken)
+> CompletableFuture<ReadAuthorizationModelsResponse> readAuthorizationModels(storeId, pageSize, continuationToken)

 Return all the authorization models for a particular store